When it comes to apps that pay you to drive, one of the most popular categories is food delivery apps.

 Just note that at the start, you might not know which restaurants are slow in your area, what deliveries are worth it, or how to work optimally.
 But you can learn all these skills over time.

 Once you see an order you like, you can tap on the order and accept it within the app before driving there.

 Note, this commute time isn’t factored into your pay, but if you’re in a restaurant hotspot, it shouldn’t take you very long to get there.

-The restaurant will be expecting you, but let them know why you’re there upon arrival and double check the order name and number to make sure you’ve got the right food.
+The restaurant knows you’re coming, but let them know why you’re there upon arrival and double check the order name and number to make sure you’ve got the right food.

 This is a good idea because you want to keep the customer up to date and to ensure they know the restaurant is slow, not you (which could negatively impact your tip).